Emperor Huizong of Song: Art, calligraphy, music, and culture

 One of the emperor's era names, Xuanhe, is also used to describe a style of mounting paintings in scroll format.
 In this style, black borders are added between some of the silk planes.

 In 1114, following a request from the Goryeo ruler Yejong, Emperor Huizong sent to the palace in the Goryeo capital at Gaeseong a set of musical instruments to be used for royal banquet music.
 Two years later, in 1116, he sent another, even larger gift of musical instruments (numbering 428 in total) to the Goryeo court, this time yayue instruments, beginning that nation's tradition of aak.

 Emperor Huizong was also a great tea enthusiast.
 He wrote the Treatise on Tea, the most detailed and masterful description of the Song sophisticated style of tea ceremony.

-Emperor Huizong's famous descendant was Zhao Mengfu through his daughter Zhao Jinluo.
+Zhao Mengfu was a famous descendant of Emperor Huizong through his daughter Zhao Jinluo.

 Legacy

 The painter Zeng Fanzhi regards Listening to the Qin as "the most beautiful painting from the Song dynasty.
-For more than 10 years, I’ve been observing the beauty of the pine tree in that painting."
+For more than 10 years, I've been observing the beauty of the pine tree in that painting."